-Frequency of immunotherapy administration during buildup phase was: conventional administration schedule (once a week) in 125 patients (88.74%) and rush immunotherapy (administration of all build-up phase in 1week admission) in 16 patients (11.26%).
+Frequency of immunotherapy administration during build-up phase was: conventional administration schedule (once a week) in 125 patients (88.74%) and rush immunotherapy (administration of all build-up phase in 1 week admission) in 16 patients (11.26%).
 Sixty-eight patients (48.9%) received single allergen: mixed HDM in 56 patients, cockroaches in 7 patients, and mixed grass in 5 patients.
-Seventy-four patients (51.1%) received multiple allergens: mixed HDM & mixed cockroaches in 61 patients; HDM & mixed grass in 4 patients; and HDM & mixed cockroaches & mixed grass in 9 patients (details of allergen, concentration, dose and schedule of each build-up phase were described in supplementary data) Average duration of maintenance phase was 47.20 months (±23.06; SD).
+Seventy-four patients (51.1%) received multiple allergens: mixed HDM & mixed cockroaches in 61 patients; HDM & mixed grass in 4 patients; and HDM & mixed cockroaches & mixed grass in 9 patients Average duration of maintenance phase was 47.20 months (±23.06; SD).
 Forty-two patients (29.6%) had discontinued the maintenance phase SCIT on the day of interview; median of duration of maintenance phase in these patients was 47 months (range 15-142).